aacharya23/billboard100/README.md

 #top_n_bb100(data = bb100, 10)
 ```

-Functions inside the package: \* TopN_BB100: return the top ’n’ artist
-whose made it on the Billboard Hot 100.

 ## Package Proposal

 This package will scrape data from the billboard hot 100 website and